Carpet Cleaning Myths

-Dirt is an abrasive, like sandpaper, scratching and dulling your carpet.
-Remember the feeling of sand between your toes as you
+Carpet cleaning myths begins with dirt, dirt is an abrasive, like sandpaper, scratching and dulling your carpet.
+Remember the feeling of sand between your toes

 down into those worthless fibers that fill up your vacuum bag.
 A dirty carpet will not last as long as a clean carpet and every

-And while vacuuming helps, by itself, it's simply not enough.
+Vacuuming helps, by itself, it is simply not enough.
 The dirt causes micro-occlusions or microscopic scratches on the

-Because of poor technicians and carpet cleaning methods this myth has been propagated (described in Misconception #6).
+Technicians that use poor cleaning methods creates carpet cleaning myth (described in Misconception #6).
 Proper

 carpet steam cleaning will remove soils and pollutants without removing any finish from a carpet, even a 5th generation carpet.
 The